 And even when I knew most of that, I stayed.

 Then I met my current husband.
 I was married at the time, to someone great for once.
-I mean, this guy was so safe I actually proposed to him.
+I mean, this man was so safe I actually proposed to him.
 No way was I letting someone so devoted, so calm, so unwilling to fight, get away from me.
-I needed the emotional greenhouse he offered.
-I was broken, in need of shelter, and he provided that for me.
+I craved the emotional greenhouse he offered.
+I was broken, desperately in need of shelter, and he provided that for me.

-When I met my second husband I didn’t know anything about how to date in a functional manner, but because I was married I kind of got a baptism by fire.
+When I met my second husband I didn’t know anything about how to date in a functional manner, but because I was married I kind of received a baptism by fire.

-He’d met me in a bar.
-He liked what he saw, and found a way to meet me again.
+See, he’d met me in a bar, liked what he saw, and found a way to run into me again.
 That second time he asked me out, and I flashed him my wedding ring.

 “Nothing without permission” was our motto, as my first husband and I explored alternative sexuality in an attempt to ignite our dead intimacy.
 But it was this route that finally did us in, because the day he wanted permission to explore something with another girl was the day he gave me permission to explore the man who would one day become my second husband.

-And when those two years of him courting me finally came to fruition, watch out.
+And when those two years of him courting me finally came to fruition, my entire world changed.

 Nothing could have stopped that runaway train.